nickcarnevale/nickcarnevale/README.md

 email: nickcarnevale2@gmail.com
 linkedin: https://www.linkedin.com/in/nicholas-carnevale-129348185/

+Actively looking for a fulltime position once I graduate in May 2025!

 <!--
 **nickcarnevale/nickcarnevale** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.